Sensation novel: Definition

+that usually does not similarly disrupt a middle-class perspective."

 Influences

 Sensation novelists drew on the influences of melodrama, Gothicism, and the Newgate novel to explore themes considered provocative by societal norms and to question the artificiality of identity.
 In the 1860s, the sensation novels and theatre became closely intertwined; many of the famous sensation novelists wrote as well for the stage.
 Dickens, Reade, and Collins all wrote and acted for the theatre, and the stage helped many novelists gain recognition as authors.
 Peter Brooks defines melodrama as an attempt "to find, to articulate, to demonstrate, to 'prove' the existence of a moral universe which, though put into question, masked by villainy and perversions of judgement, does exist and can be made to assert its presence.

 The Gothic influence on the sensation novel is described by Laurence Talairach-Vielmas thus:secrecy and the body go hand in hand, and the more sensation novels highlight the elusiveness or artificiality of human identity, the more hair-raising Gothic loci appear as the ultimate place where fragment of truth can be recollected and reunited and story rewritten.A common Gothic influence seen in the sensation novels is the search for a secret.
 Moreover, crime scenes at wells or near water are symbolic of the "depth" which is a key element of Gothic fiction.
 The sensation novel puts a modern spin on the classic Gothic ghost stories by placing the stories in contemporary settings and this produces the effect of creating a terror that is real and believable.
 Le Fanu's story, "Green Tea", is exemplary of the sensation novelists desire to explore the path less trodden.
 The main character, Jennings, inadvertently opens up an inner eye that can see the spiritual world after consuming too much green tea.

 Sensation novels drew influence as well from the Newgate novels that were popular during the 1830s and 40s; similarly to the sensation novel, Newgate novels created much controversy and debate.
 Authors of both genres found inspiration in newspaper police reports; the crime mysteries of the sensation novels, however, were less interested in actually catching the criminal and instead focused more on the criminal's identity and how they became a criminal.